Product development template: Personas

 In the myriad of offline chats that we have with product owners, managers and developers, we get asked whether personas are useful.
 And we get a sense that they’ve become just ‘another thing’ that has to exist within an organization, something that people are not really getting value from.

-Personas are a great tool to help shift the focus of decision making from what’s getting developed, to the user’s needs/goals.
+Personas are a great tool to help shift the focus of decision-making from what’s getting developed to the user’s needs/goals.
 They are also extremely useful as a common reference point for the team to communicate around, as they help create a shared understanding of users and alignment around who we’re solving the problem for.

 If you work in a large organization, you probably have a marketing or customer research department that builds personas for you.
 The first impulse will be – ‘nice, we have a persona already!’
-My question would be – are you sure you have a persona that provides insights on what you actually need to know?
+My question would be – are you sure you have a persona that provides insights into what you actually need to know?

-Too often we look at the personas that are handed to us and we really don’t, or can’t do that much with them.
+Too often, we look at the personas that are handed to us, and we really don’t, or can’t do that much with them.

 Are we making the most out of personas?

-As mentioned above, personas developed by organizations are traditionally left to the marketing department so, they are made around who the buyer is, not who the user is, and that can represent a big difference.
+As mentioned above, personas developed by organizations are traditionally left to the marketing department, so they are made around who the buyer is, not who the user is, and that can represent a big difference.

-The risk when using the Marketing Persona is that these personas describe users that are effectively non-descript, and so you may not be able to make useful decisions based on them.
+The risk when using the Marketing Persona is that these personas describe users that are effectively non-descript, so you may not be able to make useful decisions based on them.

-Before you start using them, ask yourself, ‘are these personas telling me what I really need to know about the people I’m designing my solution for?’
-It’s okay if your answer is, ‘not really, I need more information’.
+Before you start using them, ask yourself, ‘Are these personas telling me what I really need to know about the people I’m designing my solution for?’
+It’s okay if your answer is, ‘Not really, I need more information’.